Common Questions from Our Parents…

 Q: Is the media center open for my child to print something?

 A: We open the media center every morning at 7:30, unless there is testing or the media staff is called to another part of campus.
 We are also open during the day, and at lunch, for students to take care of research, library, and printing needs.
+If the child has a note from a teacher, he or she can stay until 2:30 after school.
+This is after the bus pick up, so your child would need an alternative way to get home.
 Please encourage your child to organize his/her time, so he/she is not waiting until the last minute.